luisdamiano/gsoc17-hhmm/log.md

 * Found a few typos, can't recover the parameters from the simulation yet.
 * Working on log scale made this super slow.

+### 20170525 Th 20 to 01+1 ###
+* hmm.stan has divergences in some chains.
+In those mixing well, forward filter and viterbi can recover the parameters from the simulations YAY!
+Still very unstable (I get convergence in approx 1 out of 4 chains - others get stuck)
+* The matrix implementation for the forward filter doesn't work.
+I'll leave this to focus on hmm.stan.

 ---

 # Notes